Rodrigo Amarante: 2006–2010: Little Joy

 In 2007, Amarante joined with The Strokes drummer Fabrizio Moretti and American musician, singer, and songwriter Binki Shapiro to form the trio Little Joy, a Brazilian/American rock supergroup.
 Amarante and Moretti had met in 2006, at a festival in Lisbon where both their bands were performing, and the idea came up to start a new musical project unrelated to their respective bands.
 When Amarante came to work in Los Angeles with Devendra Banhart on his 2007 album Smokey Rolls Down Thunder Canyon they renewed the acquaintance and started making music, then Binki was brought on board.
 Little Joy was signed to Rough Trade Records label.

 2010–present: Solo works

 In 2014, Amarante released his first solo album, Cavalo, one of the first releases on the Easy Sounds Recording Company label.
 The album received strong critical reviews and featured as one of NPR Music's "50 Favourite Songs of 2014 So Far".
-He performed the album on tour in nearly 30 different countries and live in such outlets as Live Deezer Session, NPR Music, KEXP-FM, as well as jointly with Vincent Moon in IA Take Away Show – La Blogotheque.
+He performed the album on tour in nearly 30 different countries.

 In 2015, Amarante wrote and vocalized the Spanish-language song, "Tuyo"("Yours"), as the opening theme for the Netflix Original series Narcos.
 He was inspired by the thought of what kind of music Pablo Escobar's mother would have listened to when raising her son.
 The song debuted at No. 6 on the Latin Pop Digital Songs around the 2015 series premiere and was nominated for a Primetime Emmy Award for Outstanding Main Title Theme Music.